Financially reviewed by Patrick Flood, CFA.

 On the flip side, you could get a “good” sequence where your safe withdrawal rate is 10%.
 Since we can’t know the future, the type of sequence you get is unfortunately simply a matter of luck.
 The best recent examples of getting the bad luck of a “bad sequence” would be someone entering retirement in 2000 at the height of the Dotcom Bubble or in 2008 at the start of the Global Financial Crisis.

-Is the 4% Rule Still Valid?
+Is the 4% Rule Still Valid as a Safe Withdrawal Rate?

 The 4% rule has come under fire recently, with many questioning its validity for the future given the current investment landscape with high stock valuations, low bond yields, and fears of inflation and rising interest rates.
+In other words, some think the historical safe withdrawal rate of 4% may no longer be “safe.”

 The most common criticism nowadays of the 4% rule goes something like this: Bengen’s calculation relied on historical stock and bond returns (about 10% and 5% respectively) and these assumptions may no longer work going forward if we see low stock returns and rising interest rates.